-“I feel very, very blessed to be completing my doctoral studies,” says Bignall, who is getting her doctorate in education administration.
+“I feel very, very blessed to be completing my doctoral studies,” said Bignall, who is getting her doctorate in education administration.
 “It has really been a long journey.”

 Bignall worked as a campus crime prevention counselor at TSU for almost 10 years.
 She started her doctoral program in TSU’s Department of Educational Leadership in 2003, taking night classes at TSU and a couple of classes during the summer.
 But she decided to take a break in 2010 because she felt she was neglecting her family, particularly her daughter, who was about to be a junior in high school.